Guarantees and personal guarantees are important - and serious - commercial documents.

 The earlier you address the issue, the less sunk costs the lender has in chasing unpaid money, the less effort and expense has been incurred chasing it.
-Emotions can run high by the time it comes to enforcement.
+Emotions can run high by the time it comes to starting legal action.
 The lender might be far less willing to compromise at a later stage.

 If you don’t take advice early - or at all - you’re no better off and won’t find out if there’s a way to crack the guarantee and:

 - negotiate a better deal in time or money